Strongest Nail Shapes

 Luckily, you can replenish some of the lost moisture by using hydrating and soothing products on your nails.

-Consider getting a cuticle oil and rubbing it over your nails and cuticles every night.
-This can help preserve the health of your nails and the skin around it.
+Consider using a cuticle oil and gently massaging it over your nails and cuticles every night.

 Some cuticle oils, like this one, are infused with a slew of vitamins, oils, and natural ingredients that can transform the health of your nails.